SeismoTech/hashish/README.md

 `Kernel8`, `Kernel32`, `Kernel64`, `Kernel128` and `Kernel256`.
 As the block size grows, Kernels methods gets more and more parameters and the implementation gets dirtier.
-Java limitations on memory management leaves little room to do things better.
+Java limitations on memory management leaves little room to do this better.
-Unfortunatelly, there are algorithms with upto 1024 block sizes!
+Unfortunatelly, there are algorithms with upto 1024 block size!

 - The main entry points are the implementations of `Hashing` interface.
-Although other libraries tend to hide those implementations and offer static constructors in a kind of factory class or interface, we prefer to expose the classes implementing `Hashing`.
+Although other libraries tend to hide those implementations and offer static constructors in a kind of factory class or interface, we prefer to expose classes implementing `Hashing`.
 There is no need to directly instantiate a `Hasher`;
-the recommended style is to get a `Hasher` with `Hashing.hasher()`.
+the recommended style is use `Hashing.hasher()` to get a `Hasher`.
 It is debatable if there is a real need to use Kernels directly.
 Currently they are accesible, just in case there is some basic data structure not supported in `Hashing` that could be hashed with better performance